 Generally speaking, laser drilling will not weaken the structural integrity of the diamond to a serious extent.
 It doesn’t leave any foreign material inside the diamond after the process is performed.
 When proper drilling techniques are applied, the only observable sign of laser drilling is a microscopical tunnel that reaches the inclusion from the surface.

-Besides using lasers to create surface reaching tunnels, new methods of internal drilling had also been researched and used in recent years.
+Besides using lasers to create surface reaching tunnels, new methods of internal drilling had also been researched and applied in recent years.
 Why would people want to use internal laser drilling instead of the traditional laser tunneling?
 Well, the real reason behind using internal drilling involves a malicious intent to deceive consumers as this treatment is often undisclosed.

-You see, internal drilling creates many small cleavages with seemingly non-discernible patterns.
+You see, internal laser drilling creates many small cleavages with seemingly non-discernible patterns.
 These “tunnels” serve the purpose of bridging the inclusion to the surface without the use of a direct laser tunnel.
 The problem with these irregular and worm-like looking channels is that they are purposely made to resemble feathers and passed off as being “natural” flaws.

 Artificial treatment that resembles natural inclusions